 - On January 14th, President Obama signs the Contaminated Drywall Safety Act; the secretary of state is asked to “request” the Chinese government force manufacturers to submit to American courts’ jurisdiction.

 - In February, Judge Fallon approves five class-action settlements calling for Chinese drywall manufacturers and others to pay hundreds of millions of dollars to repair thousands of Gulf Coast homes.

 Let RD Legal Funding Advance Your Chinese Drywall Related Legal Fees

 If you’re an attorney or plaintiff with a slow-paying Chinese drywall legal fee or award, chances are that it will be many months before you actually receive payment-even after the lawsuit settles.
 RD Legal’s proprietary Fee Acceleration program was specifically designed to convert slow paying legal fees/awards into immediate cash, so you get your money when you need it.
 After all, it’s your money-wouldn’t you like to have it now?

-If you have any questions about RD Legal’s post-settlement funding solutions, please contact Joseph Genovesi toll-free at 1-800-565-5177, ext.
-140. If you’re ready to begin the application process, please fill out the quick form at the top of this page.
+If you have any questions about RD Legal’s post-settlement funding solutions, please contact us toll-free at 1-800-565-5177.
+If you’re ready to begin the application process, please fill out the quick form at the top of this page.